Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/manufacturing/contoso_motors/arc_monitoring_servers/_index.md

   ![Screenshot of inventory workbook machines overall status & configurations](./img/machinesoverall_inventoryworkbook.png)

 - The second and third inventories list your **Azure Arc-enabled servers** and your **Azure Arc-enabled Kubernetes clusters**.
-It provides information about the status, the Arc agent version, the Operating System; location; and the number of compliant and non-compliant policies:
+It provides information about the status, Arc agent version, the operating system, location, and the number of compliant and non-compliant policies.

   ![Screenshot of inventory workbook arc servers and kubernetes clusters](./img/arcserverskubernetesclusters_inventoryworkbook.png)